Platonism in the Philosophy of Mathematics

 This appearance is also borne out by the standard semantic analyses proposed by linguists and semanticists.

-Classical Semantics has nevertheless been challenged, for instance by nominalists such as Hellman (1989) and by Hofweber (2005).
+Classical Semantics has nevertheless been challenged, for instance by nominalists such as Hellman (1989) and by Hofweber (2005 and 2016).
+(See also Moltmann (2013) for some challenges concerned with arithmetical vocabulary in natural language.)
 This is not the place for an extended discussion of such challenges.
 Let me just note that a lot of work is needed to substantiate this sort of challenge.
 The challenger will have to argue that the apparent semantic similarities between mathematical and non-mathematical language are deceptive.
-And these arguments will have to be of the sort that linguists and semanticists—with no vested interest in the philosophy of mathematics—could come to recognize as significant.11
+And these arguments will have to be of the sort that linguists and semanticists—with no vested interest in the philosophy of mathematics—could come to recognize as significant.

 Truth can be defended in a variety of different ways.
 Common to all defenses is that they first identify some standard by which the truth-values of mathematical statements can be assessed and then argue that mathematical theorems meet this standard.